 Most of the earth's biodiversity damage is impacting the global south due to the extraction of resources used by the global north.
 The world's poorest cannot afford to pay for this, but it is a moral duty on those who have economically benefited to provide funding.
-Faith groups can bridge between corporations and communities, seek justice and promote more sustainable approaches to tackle biodiversity loss.
+Continued expansion and subsidisation of fossil fuel extraction is pushing our world beyond its natural boundaries.
+Some of this is driven by over-consumption and profit-seeking, some by the need to provide basic needs.
+We need a just approach to phasing out use of fossil fuels that respects different national and local needs, and workers involved in the fossil fuel sector.
+Faith groups can bridge between corporations and communities, seek justice and promote more sustainable approaches to energy production, consumption and waste.